The Cheese and the Worms: Argument

 Ginzburg uses the case of Menocchio to argue that peasant culture and high culture in preindustrial Europe influenced each other.
-Drawing from the ideas of the literary theorist Mikhail Bakhtin, he describes this relationship between the two cultures as "a circular relationship composed of reciprocal influences, which traveled from low to high as well as from high to low".
+Drawing from the ideas of Russian literary theorist Mikhail Bakhtin, he describes this as "a circular relationship composed of reciprocal influences, which traveled from low to high as well as from high to low".

 Ginzburg treats Menocchio's beliefs as a manifestation of a persistent pre-Christian religious current in peasant culture.
 He notes convergences between the ideas expressed by Menocchio, other contemporary 'heretical' commoners, and representatives of high culture that went against the standards of the Counter-Reformation.
-Furthermore, Ginzburg argues that Menocchio's beliefs and actions were made possible by the advent of print in Europe and the Protestant Reformation.
+Furthermore, Ginzburg argues that Menocchio's beliefs and actions were made possible by the advent of printing in Europe and the Reformation.
 The printing revolution made books accessible to him, which facilitated the interaction between the oral culture in which he was rooted and the literary culture of the books and gave him the words to express his ideas.
 Observing that considerable differences exist between Menocchio's references to the books he read and the actual content of those works, Ginzburg argues that Menocchio did not merely adopt ideas that he read in books but rather used elements from those works to articulate his ideas.

-The Protestant Reformation brought traditional authorities and doctrines under doubt and thus gave Menocchio the courage to express his ideas, which did not derive from the ideas of the Reformation but were rooted in a "substratum of peasant beliefs, perhaps centuries old, that were never wholly wiped out".
-Ginzburg also sees Menocchio's case as representative of the suppression of the peasant culture that occurred especially starting from the mid-16th century after which, he suggests, the interchange between peasant and high culture declined.
+The Reformation brought traditional authorities and doctrines under doubt, and thus gave Menocchio the courage to express his ideas, which did not derive from the ideas of the Reformation but were rooted in a "substratum of peasant beliefs, perhaps centuries old, that were never wholly wiped out".
+Ginzburg also sees Menocchio's case as representative of the suppression of peasant culture that occurred especially starting from the mid-16th century after which, he suggests, the interchange between popular and high culture declined.